 - White board marker pens

 - Sheets of paper to record and write down practice

 - Bathroom weighing scales

 - Sliding tilt table and slippery slide sheets (used to slide patients during transfers)

 - Measurement wheel to measure distance?

 StrokeEd presenters have professional indemnity which allows them to work with patients and therapists in your setting.
-Karl, Simone and Kate are registered with AHPRA to work as physiotherapists in Australia.
+Karl, Simone, Kate and Jo are registered with AHPRA to work as physiotherapists in Australia.